rovitotv/DigitalFreedomWithRaspberryPI/web.md

 sudo apt-get install mysql-server php5-mysql -y
 ```

 When installing MySQL you will be asked for a root password.
 You'll need to
-remember this to allow your website to access the database.
-MySQL is a large
+remember the password to allow your website to access the database.
+MySQL is a
-install so be patient as the database system is installed.
+large install so be patient as the database system is installed.

 ## Test MySQL